CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The following three stand out among the rest (even considering the alternatives in their price range):

-Marin Gestalt 2 is the best “all-road,” although this is more of a gravel bike, the wide tire clearance and additional mounts make it an all-around bike that you’ll have a lot of fun with.
+3. Marin Gestalt 2 is the best “all-road,” although this is more of a gravel bike.
+The wide tire clearance and additional mounts make it an all-around bike with which you’ll have a lot of fun.

 How to Choose the Best Endurance Road Bike?